ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 ## Property

-Devices can describe some of their characteriscts, such as the serial number, or hardware details, but also what can be referred as the _device state_.
+Devices can describe some of their characteristics, such as the serial number, or hardware details, but also what can be referred as the _device state_.
 Like the variables that define the runtime behavior, suchlike how often to send telemetry messages.
 There are two types of device properties:

 ### Reported Properties